terralang/terra/README.md

         -- a == 6
     end

-Unlike a normal function, which works on Terra values, the arguments to Terra macros are data structures representing the code (i.e the abstract syntax tree, or AST).
-The example above constructs the AST node representing the addition of the AST node `a` to itself.
-To do this, it uses the backtick operator to create a _code quotation_ (similar to `quote` int LISP, or [those of F#](http://msdn.microsoft.com/en-us/library/dd233212.aspx)).
-It will construct the appropriate AST nodes to perform the addition.
+Unlike a normal function, which works on Terra values, the arguments to Terra macros are passed to the macro as _quotes_.

 The first argument to every macro is the compilation context `ctx`.
 It can be used to report an error if the macro doesn't apply to the arguments given, and is needed in certain API calls used in macros.
 The second argument to every macro (`tree`) is the AST node in the code that represents the macro call.
 It is typically used as the location at which to report an error in a macro call.
 The following code will cause the compiler to emit an error referring to the macro call with given error message:

     ctx:reporterror(tree, "something in the macro went wrong")

 The remaining arguments to the macro are the AST nodes of the arguments to the macro function.

-Since macros take AST nodes rather than values, they have different behavior than function calls.
+Since macros take quotes rather than values, they have different behavior than function calls.
 For instance:

     var c = 0
     terra up()